SkyHub07/Table-Detection-in-Document-Images/README.md

 This Projects detects and recognizes the structure of tables in document images.
-We have proposed an Deep learing and image processing method.
+We have proposed an Deep learning and image processing method.
 We evaluated our results on ICDAR 2013 dataset.

 Install python libraries: